Jarlakxen/Scala-Interview-Questions/README.md

 * Define uses for the `Option` monad and good practices it provides.
 * How does `yield` work?
 * Explain the implicit parameter precedence.
+* What operations is a for comprehension syntactic sugar for?

 #### Functional Programming Questions: